RafaelAlthaus/react-native-juno/README.md

 `$ cd ios && pod install`

-Run this on the root of your project to make it compatible with Swift.
+Run this at the root of your project to make it compatible with Swift.

 `$ npm install react-native-swift`

 `$ react-native swiftify`

 Keep in mind that this lib requires at least Swift 4 and Deployment Target 11.0.